There is no better person for whom the Honors College could name and dedicate its teaching excellence award in memory of than Dr. Paul Wallace.

 He often lectured throughout India, almost on an annual basis.
 His research in India included a term as a Senior Fulbright Research Fellow, and funding from the Ford Foundation, the American institute of Indian Studies and various government and non-government groups in India.

-Until the day of his death he continued to teach, played tennis three times a week, and was a loving husband and father.
+Until the day of his death he continued to teach, played tennis three times a week, and served as a loving husband and father.
 Dr. Wallace passed away at his home on February 22, 2020.

 The College named its teaching award in his memory in June 2020, with the permission of his children, Steve and Lisa, and the first award in his name will be bestowed at the end of the 2020-2021 Academic Year.